A topic from the subject of Synthesis in Chemistry.

 Main Concepts

-Addition Polymerization: In this process, monomers with double bonds add to each other to form a polymer chain.
-The most common example of addition polymerization is the production of polyethylene.
+In this process, unsaturated monomers with double or triple bonds (alkenes or alkynes) add to each other to form a long polymer chain.
+No small molecules are lost during the reaction.
+The most common example of addition polymerization is the production of polyethylene from ethylene monomers.

-Free Radical Polymerization: This process involves the initiation of a free radical reaction by a free radical initiator.
-The free radicals then react with monomers to form a polymer chain.
+This process involves the initiation of a chain reaction by a free radical initiator (a molecule with an unpaired electron).
+The free radicals then react with monomers, propagating the chain reaction to form a polymer chain.
 An example of free radical polymerization is the production of polystyrene.

 Synthesis of Nylon 6,6